 Permanent Life Insurance

-Permanent life insurance options like whole life and universal life provide lifetime protection as long as premiums are paid, making them the most optimal alternative to 35-year Term Life Insurance.
-They also build cash value that can be borrowed against or withdrawn.
+Permanent life insurance options provide lifetime protection as long as premiums are paid, making them the most optimal alternative to Term 35 life insurance.
+Some whole life and universal life policies also build cash value that can be borrowed against or withdrawn.

 The main downside is that permanent life insurance premiums are significantly higher than those of term insurance.
 But it does offer permanent death benefit coverage.